DisnakeDev/disnake/docs/discord.rst

 1. Make sure you're logged on to the `Discord website <https://discord.com>`_.
 2. Navigate to the `application page <https://discord.com/developers/applications>`_
 3. Click on your bot's page.
-4. Go to the "OAuth2" tab and then click in "URL Generator".
+4. Go to the "OAuth2" tab and click on "URL Generator".

     .. image:: /images/discord_url_generator.png
         :alt: How the OAuth2 page should look like.